ursiform/sleuth/README.md

 ## Installation
 `sleuth` is dependent on [`libzmq`](https://github.com/zeromq/libzmq), which can be installed either from source or from binaries.
 For more information, please refer to [ØMQ: "Get the Software"](http://zeromq.org/intro:get-the-software) or the [`libzmq` repository](https://github.com/zeromq/libzmq).

+Another option is to use a [Docker container that comes with Go and ZeroMQ](https://hub.docker.com/r/rxwen/golang-zeromq/).

 Once `libzmq` is available on a system, `sleuth` can be installed like any other Go library:

 ```